trust-mfn-berlin/animals-as-objects/vault/theme.showing-animals.md

 In premodern times and up into the period of absolutism, the main reason for keeping wildlife was to privately entertain rulers or to flaunt their power.[^1] Conversely, the zoos founded over the course of the 19th century, claimed that they were serving other purposes.
 The Bronx Zoo was intended to serve as a breeding facility for endangered American animals and London Zoo as a site of scientific research.[^2]

 Martin Hinrich Lichtenstein was the founding director of Berlin’s zoo, the oldest in Germany, as well as director of the Zoological Museum and Professor of Zoology at Berlin University.
-Lichtenstein applied to the Prussian King Frederick William IV to establish an “institution” (“Anstalt”) that would be tasked with “breeding and proliferating beautiful and useful animals, [and] refining our domestic animals”.
+Lichtenstein applied to the Prussian King Frederick William IV to establish an “institution” (Anstalt) that would be tasked with “breeding and proliferating beautiful and useful animals, [and] refining our domestic animals”.

 >“Satisfying the inquisitiveness and curiosity of the people \[…] would thus be merely a secondary purpose, but not an insignificant one, because it is precisely by fulfilling this purpose that it will be possible to ensure its permanent existence in and through itself.”[^3]